ReneBri/BOAS-Assignment/README.md

 **Department Dropdowns**

 This was the first thing I worked on and it definitely took the longest.
-But it's ultimatly building these sort of things that are what I enjoy the most about web development.
+But it's ultimatly solving problems like these which is what I enjoy the most about web development.
 The "womens" and "mens" departments dont have sub-sub menus that dropdown but the "kids" and "baby" departments do.

 **Search Modal**